 Kate has been a regular contributor to artforum.com since 2008.
 In recent years, she has also written pieces for Artforum, A Magazine, ArtChronika, ArtReview, Art Basel Miami Beach Magazine, Bidoun, Billboard, Cultured, Cura, Frieze, Ibraaz, The Hollywood Reporter, LEAP, and Near East, among others.
 She has penned catalogue essays for artists including Monica Bonvicini, Aslı Çavuşoğlu, Dorian Gaudin, Nilbar Güreş, Basim Magdy, Martin Roth and Stefan Sava.

 In 2013, Kate received an Arts Writers Grant from the Andy Warhol Foundation.
 In summer 2014, she was a participant in the 1st Mobile Biennale.
 In 2015, she was a jury member for the Young Painter’s Prize, based in Vilnius, Lithuania, and in 2016, she served as a member of the Expert Committee for Russia’s National Center for Contemporary Art’s Innovation Prize.
 In September 2016, she curated the Talks Program, “Public Image,” at the ViennaContemporary, followed up in September 2017 with the program “Borderline.”
 Additionally, she has prepared a series of lectures called “The State We’re In,” developed in collaboration with WHW, for the Summer and Winter of 2017.
 For 2019-2020, she is serving as a resident professor of the WHW Akademija.

-She is currently the commissioning editor of international reviews at Artforum.
+She is currently an Associate Editor and the commissioning editor of international reviews at Artforum.